 Upstream assets are aggregated into cash-generating units based on their ability to generate largely independent cash flows and are used for impairment testing.
-The determination of the Company's cash-generating units is subject to Management's judgement.
+The determination of the Company's cash-generating units is subject to Management's judgment.

-The decision to transfer assets from exploration and evaluation to property, plant and equipment is based on the estimated proved reserves used in the determination of an area's technical feasibility and commercial viability.
+The decision to transfer assets from exploration and evaluation to property, plant and equipment or to expense capitalized exploration and evaluation assets is based on the estimated proved reserves used in the determination of an area's technical feasibility and commercial viability.